ryanrolds/bufferpack/README.md

-jspack - library to pack primitives to octet arrays
+bufferpack - Module to pack primitives and C strings to buffers
 ====================================================
 ## Disclaimer
 The jspack module and documentation are essentially ports of the